 - Avoid products that claim to make “a new kind of water” or water with a different structure

 - Water doesn’t cluster unless you freeze it.
-If a company claims their product makes water with smaller clusters, it’s a scam
+If a company claims its product makes water with smaller clusters, it’s a scam

 - Make sure if a company makes health claims, they provide references to medical research that backs them up